 - by lawful and fair means.

 Cookies are either persistent or session based.
-Persistent cookies are stored on your computer, contain an expiration date, and may be used to track your browsing behaviour upon return to the issuing site.
+Persistent cookies are stored on your computer, contain an expiry date, and may be used to track your browsing behaviour upon return to the issuing site.
 Session cookies are short-lived, are used only during a browsing session, and expire when you quit your browser.

 Our site uses both kinds of cookies to provide a rich and session based experience.
-The cookies are used to enable us to track users browsing patterns in order to provide statistical information to improve the usability of the site.
+The cookies are used to enable us to track users’ browsing patterns in order to provide statistical information to improve the usability of the site.

-- obtain access to your personal information
+You can request to correct your personal information by: